Writing Assembler for Sega Genesis #3

 Colors in CRAM

-Next, you need to load the color into the data port (vdp data); The easiest way to understand loading is with the example below:
+Next, you need to load the color into the data port (vdp data); The easiest way to understand the loading is with the example below:

 lea Colors,a0 ; pointer to Colors label